-Tanner Vavra began his athletic career at Menomonie High School.
+Tanner Vavra, the oldest of the three Vavra brothers, began his athletic career at Menomonie High School.
 After dominating the Prep scene, the middle infielder took his passion for the game to the collegiate level.
 Through his freshman and sophomore years, he mashed to an average of .407 and .421, undoubtedly leading the MATC Wolfpack to the NJCAA World Series in respective seasons.
 From Madison, he took the next step at Division 1 Valparaiso University.
 To no surprise, He then lead the Crusaders to back to back conference championships and 2 NCAA Regional appearances, toting whopping averages of .332 and .330.
 In the summer he would continue his offensive success leading one of the top college leagues in the country, the Northwoods League, with a .381 average while collecting mid and post season all-star accolades.

 This leadership and determination got the attention of the Minnesota Twins, who selected him in the 2013 MLB Draft.
 Tanner would play for three different Twins affiliates over the following four years.
 With them he would be awarded the Harmon Killebrew award in back to back seasons.
 After the Twins Tanner would move on to the St.Paul Saints and Sioux City Explorers for two seasons.